History of South Africa: Pro-German and pro-Nazi attitudes

 After the suppression of the abortive, pro-German Maritz Rebellion during the South African World War I campaign against German South West Africa in 1914, the South African rebel General Manie Maritz escaped to Spain.
 He returned in 1923, and continued working in the Union of South Africa as a German Spy for the Third Reich.

 In 1896, the German Kaiser Kaiser Wilhelm had enraged Britain by sending congratulations to Boer republican leader Paul Kruger after Kruger's commandos captured a column of British South Africa Company soldiers engaged in an armed incursion and abortive insurrection, known historically as the Jameson Raid, into Boer territory.
 Germany was the primary supplier of weapons to the Boers during the subsequent Anglo–Boer war.
 Kaiser Wilhelm's government arranged for the two Boer Republics to purchase modern breech-loading Mauser rifles and millions of smokeless gunpowder cartridges.
 Germany's Ludwig Loewe company, later known as Deutsche Waffen-und Munitionfabriken, delivered 55,000 of these rifles to the Boers in 1896.

 The early-1940s saw the pro-Nazi Ossewa Brandwag (OB) movement become half-a-million strong, including future prime minister John Vorster and Hendrik van den Bergh, the future head of police intelligence.
 The anti-semitic Boerenasie (Boer Nation) and other similar groups soon joined them.
 When the war ended, the OB was one of the anti-parliamentary groups absorbed into the National Party.

-The South African Afrikaner Weerstandsbeweging or AWB (meaning Afrikaner Resistance Movement), a militant neo-Nazi, mainly Afrikaner white supremacist movement that arose in the 1970s, and was active until the mid-1990s, openly used a flag that closely resembled the swastika.
+The South African Afrikaner Weerstandsbeweging or AWB (meaning Afrikaner Resistance Movement), a militant neo-Nazi, mainly Afrikaner white supremacist movement that arose in the 1970s, and was active until the mid-1990s, used a flag that closely resembled the swastika.
 In the early to mid-1990s, the AWB attempted unsuccessfully through various acts of public violence and intimidation to derail the country's transition to democracy.
 After the country's first multiracial democratic elections in 1994, a number of terrorist bomb blasts were linked to the AWB.
 On 11 March 1994, several hundred AWB members formed part of an armed right-wing force that invaded the nominally independent "homeland" territory of Bophuthatswana, in a failed attempt to prop up its unpopular, conservative leader Chief Lucas Mangope.
 The AWB leader Eugène Terre'Blanche was murdered by farm workers on 3 April 2010.

 A majority of politically moderate Afrikaners were pragmatic and did not support the AWB's extremism.